Item 3: Cowboy Boots

 Cowboys wore Wellingtons and other variations because the “tall tops of the boots protected your legs; the underslung heels kept your feet in the stirrups.”
 Each feature of a boot has a purpose.

-Tall Heel: The heel of cowboy boots is very distinctive; rarely (if ever), do men wear heels.
+The heel of cowboy boots is very distinctive; after all, rarely do men wear heels.
 But in this instance it is required.
-Cowboys often ride young, unpredictable horses, and the tall heel prevents the foot from sliding forward in the stirrup – which provides more control and stability.
+Cowboys often ride young unpredictable horses, and the tall heel prevents the foot from sliding forward in the stirrup, providing a greater degree of control and stability.

 But, you might ask how the decorative and fashionable cowboy boots came about.

 Humans love artistic, beautiful items.
 Many cowboys owned two pairs of boots – one for working, and one for town.
 Thus, more and more, the fashion boot became more common.
 Hollywood also helped this change come about.